Note: Only public integrations can be used in Zap templates. Zap templates do not currently support private integrations.

 1. Add a Trigger Step

-Select the trigger app by searching for the app by name from the menu.
+Select the trigger app by selecting it from the “Top Apps” list or searching for the app by name.

 Choose the app’s trigger from the dropdown that starts your Zap.